What GP lens material do you recommend?

 “It’s important not to get too caught up with the large number of materials that are presently available.
 Utilize the laboratory consultant for this decision.
 They know how to match material with design and patient.
 I often recommend high Dk lens materials, erring on the side of oxygen to avoid corneal hypoxia.
 They also hold up better under stressful situations — such as ultrathin and toric designs — than previous-generation high Dk lens materials.
-You don’t see 3 & 9 o’clock staining as much with these materials, due to the quality of manufacturing with better-wetting high Dk materials and ultrathin designs resulting in less inferior decentration.”
+You don’t see 3 and 9 o’clock staining as much with these materials, due to the quality of manufacturing with better-wetting high Dk materials and ultrathin designs resulting in less inferior decentration.”
 (Keith Parker, Advanced Vision Technologies)

 “We use several different materials, and we will recommend a specific material for a given design and patient.
 As with the GP Lens Institute, we have all of the materials and their respective properties on our website.”
 (George Mera, Tru-Form Optics)

 “There is a wide array of GP materials available today that will provide the best product for patients’ needs.
 High Dk materials provide the most oxygen to the cornea; low specific gravity materials are useful in combating thick lens designs; high specific gravity materials aid in reducing high-riding lenses due to excessive upper lid attachment; and more rigid materials reduce lens flexure.
 The material of choice will depend on the needs of the patients and the design of choice.”
-(Ann Shackelford, ABB-Concise)
+(Ann Shackelford, ABB Optical Group)

 Plasma treatment of GP lenses: What is it, and what are the benefits?